 3. Kelsey attempted to change the law into a science, a theory that could be understood through logic, but on the other hand, he emphasized the validity of the Grundnorm to “assumed”, rather than based on some “logic”.

-The first of these is related to the theories of law, which should be on the law, on one hand, and to the other hand, for the institutions, practices, and works of our society.
+The first of these is related to the theories of law, which should be on the law, on one hand, and on the other hand, for the institutions, practices, and works of our society.

 The second aspect of Kelsen’s theory is that the whole system is interconnected to each other as a hierarchy of norms with each other and a basic norm stands on top of this hierarchy, which is called Grandnorm, which is the highest order, and the validity of this Grundnorm is to be supposed.
-All other norms are their derivatives the legitimacy of this Grundnorm, and no one can question the validity of this Grundnorm.
+All other norms are their derivatives of the legitimacy of this Grundnorm, and no one can question the validity of this Grundnorm.

 Another aspect of Kelsen’s theory is that it presents us with a dynamic legal order instead of just a static.
 Law is organized through the maintenance of the system stability through the broadness and simplification of its various parts principles and ideological compartments and, in a nutshell, though tending to become a logical system, a perfect and complete logical system.